flarum/docs/docs/install.md

 ## URL Rewriting

+::: tip Current Instructions
+If you are installing Flarum while this notice is present, these instructions are for a future version of Flarum, 0.1.0 Beta 8.
+Please reference [the following page](https://github.com/flarum/flarum.github.io/blob/20322c0e6011e4f304ae7e95f41594a0b086bc27/_docs/installation.md) for instructions to configure URL Rewriting at this time.
+**Do not follow the instructions below.**

 ### Apache

 Flarum includes a `.htaccess` file in the `public` directory – make sure it has been uploaded correctly.
 If you're using shared hosting, confirm with your provider that `mod_rewrite` is enabled and `.htaccess` files are allowed.
 If you're managing your own server, you may need to add the following to your site configuration: